 I had a pleasant time playing Into the Belly of the Beast and it's a game that works quite well.
 It's never too complex or too simple, yet easily accessible for anyone to play.
 The world of the beast's interior also feels lively despite being mostly narrow tunnels of icky body to move through and it was filled with other fish to interact with.
 It was nice to eat some and then shout fear into the other fish using scary DNA and just generally how the whole consumption system worked.
 There's a good length to the campaign across a few acts and of course many chapters within those to complete.
 Into the Belly of the Beast is a great game with a lively world that anyone can easily enjoy.

-Review Done on Into the Belly of the Beast for Xbox One
+Into the Belly of the Beast Review on Xbox One

 Review Code Provided by Brogram Games